bheimbu/evolutionary_ecology/docs/source/second_week.rst

         .. tab:: Exercise 2

            1. Draw the following tree: ``((((A,(B,(C,D))),E),(F,G)),H)``.
-           2. Check your topology with FigTree.
+           2. Check your topology using FigTree in Geneious Prime.

         .. tab:: Questions

            1. Why are trees with four taxa interesting to mathematicians compared to trees with two or three taxa?
            2. What is the difference between a cladogram, a phylogram, and a chronogram?

-  .. tab:: Bonus Tutorial 4
+  .. tab:: Tutorial 4

      .. tabs::